Far-Beyond-Pulsar/blog/public/posts/2026-06-30-gpui-compositor.md

 The design is complete enough to describe, but there are open questions we haven't resolved.

+### How Do We Handle Variable-Height Content?

+This is the biggest unresolved question.
+The overscroll buffer is correct when content heights are stable between scroll events — the cached pixels remain valid because nothing moved except the viewport.
+But if an element above the viewport changes height, every element below it shifts, and the overscroll buffer's content is now wrong.
+You can't just blit with an offset — you need to re-render.

+There are three approaches we're considering:

+**Approach 1: Require the stable-height contract explicitly.** Scroll containers that want the overscroll fast path must declare that their content has stable heights. `List` and `UniformList` already require this — the overscroll buffer would be enabled for them by default, disabled for generic scrollable `div` elements unless the application opts in.
+This is the honest approach: it tells the user what the optimization requires and lets them decide.

+**Approach 2: Detect height changes automatically.** The scene finish phase already computes damage rectangles.
+If the damage rect from a content change doesn't intersect the scrolled area's stable region, the overscroll buffer is valid.
+If it does intersect — meaning something changed position within the cached area — the buffer is invalidated and re-rendered.
+This is what browsers do, and it works because tile-level dirty tracking catches the mismatch.
+The complexity is in tracking which tiles are affected by a layout change.

+**Approach 3: Never invalidate, just re-render the affected tile on the next scroll.** If the user scrolls and the blit would read from a stale tile, the compositor re-renders that tile before blitting.
+The main thread doesn't need to know about height changes — it just commits when content changes, and the compositor figures out what needs updating.
+This moves the complexity to the compositor but keeps the main thread path simple.

+Our current leaning is a combination of 1 and 2: the stable-height contract is required for the GPU-level fast path (the compositor won't cache tiles for containers that declare variable-height content), but the compositor also has a tile-versioning system that detects stale content and triggers re-render for containers that don't explicitly opt out.
+The exact balance is still being debated.

 ### How Do Scroll Containers Opt In?

 The separation of scroll from content requires scroll containers to change their behavior.
 Currently they call `cx.notify()`.
 We want them to call something that doesn't trigger a full re-render.
 The question is the API.